Firm: Tuckerman Capital

 Placement Agent: None

-Tuckerman Capital, a private equity firm with a unique strategy of investing only in fundless sponsors, is in the early stages of planning its fourth fund, co-founder Timothy Briglin told Buyouts.
+Tuckerman Capital, a private equity firm with an unusual strategy of investing only in fundless sponsors, is in the early stages of planning its fourth fund, co-founder Timothy Briglin told Buyouts.

 Starting sometime early next year, the Hanover, N.H.-based firm will likely seek $100 million for the fund, Tuckerman Capital IV LP.
-That’s roughly the same amount the firm raised for its previous fund, which still has around $25 million to invest.
+That’s roughly the same amount the firm raised for its previous fund, which still has around $25 million of dry powder.
 The firm does not expect to hire a placement agent, Briglin said.

-Unlike most private equity firms, which buy and sell companies, Tuckerman invests in small firms or teams that want to buy companies but don’t have capital to do so.
-It’s also a one-stop shop of sorts for these fundless sponsors, as it provides both the debt and equity for investments.
+Tuckerman Capital backs small firms or teams that want to buy companies but don’t have conventional funds to do it with.
+It’s a one-stop shop of sorts for these so-called fundless sponsors, as it provides both the debt and equity for investments.
 It typically backs deals with enterprise values ranging between $8 million and $30 million.